BlockforgeProject/BlockForge-2-/README.txt

 Installation:
 1-Download the pack from the repository
-2-Go on the minetest folder and open the "games" folder 3-Create a new folder named "lulzpack"
-4-Put every repo file in the "lulzpack" folder -LorenzoVulcan
+2-Go on the minetest folder and open the "games" folder 3-Create a new folder named "lulzpack" or the name of the game you want 4-Copy the "minetest_game" files on your game folder (lulzpack needs core mods) 5-Put downloaded repo pack in a folder named lulzpack 6-Put the "lulzpack" folder in yourgamefolder>mods 7-Enjoy

+For example,i want to name my game "tomorrow"
+games:
+	#tomorrow
+		#mods
+			#default
+			#dye
+			...
+			#lulzpack
+		game.conf
+	#minetest_game
+		...
+	#minimal
+		...
+-LorenzoVulcan